knadh/floatype.js/README.md

 ### ES6 module
 Check the [demo source](https://github.com/knadh/floatype.js/blob/master/docs/index.html) to use the lib in `<script>` directly on an HTML page.

+> For dropdown suggestions on input boxes, see [autocomp.js](https://github.com/knadh/autocomp.js)

 Licensed under the MIT License.